Lower Eyelid Solutions

 Before undergoing a corrective eyelid procedure, a medical history is performed.
 Dry eyes and previous laser vision correction are issues that must be discussed.
 Any history of allergies is also considered.
 An examination is an important part of the evaluation, including a measurement of visual acuity, the position of the eyelids, the appearance of the skin, and the eyelid characteristics.
 Photos are taken and a skin evaluation is performed.

 In the case of a lower eyelid that has a low position or has poor support, a lower eyelid tightening procedure may be recommended to prevent further pulling-down of the eyelid after surgery.
 Lubrication drops or ointment may be recommended to prevent dryness of the eyes.

 There are common medications and supplements that can promote bleeding.
 These are to be discontinued for a prescribed period of time before surgery, as directed by your physician.
 Lists are available which detail the types of substances that are associated with increased bleeding.

-Before – Sagging Upper Eyelid Skin, Droopy Upper Left Eyelid (Ptosis), Under Eye Bags & Wrinkles After Laser Blepharoplasty To The Upper & Lower Eyelids, Ptosis Repair For Droopy Lid, Fat Repositioned To Hollow Areas For Eye Bags & MaxFX Skin Resurfacing For Wrinkles
+Before – Sagging Upper Eyelid Skin, Droopy Upper Left Eyelid (Ptosis), Under Eye Bags and Wrinkles After Laser Blepharoplasty To The Upper and Lower Eyelids, Ptosis Repair For Droopy Lid, Fat Repositioned To Hollow Areas For Eye Bags and MaxFX Skin Resurfacing For Wrinkles

 A lower eyelid lift, or lower blepharoplasty, rejuvenates the lower eyelids.
 It is a term that encompasses a variety of surgical procedures.
 The specific procedure or combination of procedures performed is selected for each patient based on their specific concerns and the features of their eyelids and face.